ArronJablonowski/Kansa/README.md

 Kansa is a PowerShell-based incident response and live-response toolkit for Windows environments.
 This repository includes a GUI launcher, local and remote run handlers, collection modules, saved response configurations, and analysis helpers for packaging results into a repeatable workflow.

-This project is a fork of [davehull/kansa](https://github.com/davehull/kansa), with local updates for this repository's workflows and packaging needs.
+This project is a fork of [davehull/kansa](https://github.com/davehull/kansa), with a GUI interface, and local updates for this repository's workflows and packaging needs.
+I've also removed the need to stand up a server for log collection, so this version can be deployed faster and easier.

 ## What This Project Provides